magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-- new splash screen design; show percentage complete instead of inaccurate card count (#26); (experimental) can override default splash by adding a "splash.png" to the mods folder
+- new splash screen design
+ * show percentage complete instead of inaccurate card count (issue #26)
+ * (experimental) can override default splash by adding a "splash.png" to the mods folder

-- new annotated card image popup: displays ability icons and ability description by hovering mouse over icon (hold Ctrl key to prevent popup closing); displays modified PT with base PT; pauses game while popup is open;
+- new annotated card image popup
+ * displays ability icons and ability description by hovering mouse over icon, hold Ctrl key to prevent popup closing
+ * displays modified PT with base PT
+ * pauses game while popup is open
-  new setting to scale popup by screen or card size
+ * new setting to scale popup by screen or card size

-- different ability icon sets can be associated with a theme (I need to update the wiki)
+- different ability icon sets can be associated with a theme

 - mouse-wheel can always be used to close/open popup even if auto-popup mode is selected

-- improve card popup behaviour during game (#29); when mouse cursor is over a card highlight visible portion of card using a translucent overlay
+- improve card popup behaviour during game (issue #29) when mouse cursor is over a card highlight visible portion of card using a translucent overlay

 - new active alerts for missing images and new version released alert

 - save game state to detail compatible with test scenarios (devMode only)

-- add UI sound setting (#36)
+- add UI sound setting (issue #36)

 - keystrip panel now display on help menu screen only